hwanglab/tcga-prad-cslbp/README.md

 - (2) go to the folder "step2)feature_classification", you could run our classifcation evaluations

   - In the folder tcga_288_25, it includes the .mat files with features computed by running the function "main_feasExtraction.m" on our dataset.
-  - So if you want to see our results, you could directly run the function "main_crossValiation.mat".
-NOTE That you could change the lines 51-54 to select SVM classifier with different kernels
+  - So if you want to see our results, you could directly run the function "main_crossValiation.m".
+NOTE that you could change the lines 51-54 to select SVM classifier with different kernels

+  - If you computed features on your dataset with our function "main_feasExtraction.m", you need to adaptively make changes such as the line 11 in main_crossValidation.m for cross-validation testing.